chriswfoster/TodaysDate/README.md

 Cron job completed on Tue May  7 14:00:01 CDT 2019, server backup complete.

 Cron job completed on Wed May  8 09:00:04 CDT 2019, server backup complete.

+Cron job completed on Wed May  8 14:00:07 CDT 2019, server backup complete.